Zoning Code Amendments

 Share Zoning Code Amendments on Facebook Share Zoning Code Amendments on Twitter Share Zoning Code Amendments on Linkedin Email Zoning Code Amendments link

 City staff regularly propose updates to development regulations to address consistency with state law, stakeholder interests and concerns, and regular code maintenance.
-This fall staff are seeking feedback on three proposals: business code improvements, conformance with new state legislation, and updates for fences and retaining walls.
+Staff have drafted amendments related to business code improvements, conformance with new state legislation, fences and retaining walls, noise, and street standards for Downtown and Marymoor Village.

 2025 Legislative Conformance